25 Best Costco Wines [Top Recommendations in 2023]

 Affording deep, opaque shades of red-purple fruits, this wine offers notes of blueberry, cassis and blackberry with chocolate and vanilla overtones.

 This is also supported by spicy notes from its oak maturation, all lifted by the ripe, supple tannins and its bright acidity.

-This is a strong wine, with an alcohol content of 15.5%, so it’s ideal for anyone who enjoys a full-bodied drink with their barbecue!
+This is a strong wine at 15.5% ABV, so it’s ideal for anyone who enjoys a full-bodied red with their barbecue.

-Cabernet sauvignons are among the most popular wines on the market anywhere, and here at Costco, this Benziger variety, hailing from California’s Sonoma County has plenty of mass market appeal.
+Cabernet Sauvignon is among the most popular wine on the market anywhere, and at Costco, this Benziger expression, hailing from California’s Sonoma County has plenty of mass market appeal.

 This wine has an impressive family heritage.
 The Benziger family were among the earliest pioneers of sustainable farming when they set up their winery in California almost four decades ago.

-Hailing from Carneros in California’s Napa Valley, this lovely red wine can only be found in Costco and with a price tag of under $10 it represents amazing value for money.
+Hailing from Carneros in California’s Napa Valley, this lovely Pinot Noir can only be found in Costco and with a price tag of under $10 it represents amazing value for money.

 The Carneros region is known for its unique climate.
 Thanks to the regular cool fogs and cool winds, this is one of the best places to grow Pinot Noir grapes.

-This beverage combines elegance with richness, counterbalancing the forest floor and black fruit notes with the tartness of ripe rhubarb and cherry for the perfect blend.
-Since this wine is also aged in French oak barrels, there’s a nice spicy overtone to savor on the palate.
+This wine combines elegance with richness, counterbalancing the forest floor and black fruit notes with the tartness of ripe rhubarb and cherry for the perfect blend.
+Since this Pinot is also aged in French oak barrels, there’s a nice spicy overtone to savor on the palate.

 This amazingly fruity Bordeaux style blend contains 75% Cabernet Sauvignon grapes which is blended with 21% Petit Verdot and 4% Petite Sirah Californian grapes.